 EMET allows to both configure the system policy for mitigations as well as to configure mitigations on a per executable basis.
-Furthermore, EMET offers the capability of validating SSL certificates against a set of configurable "pinning" rules, and is able to detect fraudulent ones.
+Furthermore, EMET offers the capability of validating SSL certificates against a set of configurable "pinning" rules and detect fraudulent ones.

-The system mitigation policies allow the user to set the defaults for system supported mitigations; for instance choosing whether a mitigation should be enabled for all processes, enabled for only those that chose to opt-in, or disabled completely.

-The mitigations per executable option allows the user to enable an EMET supported mitigation on an application.
+- The system mitigation policies allow the user to set the defaults for system supported mitigations; for instance choosing whether a mitigation should be enabled for all processes, enabled for only those that chose to opt-in, or disabled completely. - The mitigations per executable option allows the user to enable an EMET supported mitigation on an application.
 Any one of the supported mitigations can independently be turned on and off for any application residing on the system.
 Next time one of the configured applications runs, the specified mitigations will be applied to it.
-Combining this with the possibility to configure system mitigations give the user a high degree of control over the mitigations available on a system and how they get used.

-The Certificate Trust feature allows to configure a set of certificate pinning rules to validate digitally signed certificates (SSL certificates) while browsing.
-These rules are designed to bind specific domains' SSL certificates with the legitimate Root Certificate Authority (Root CA) that issued the certificate.
-When EMET detects the variation of the issuing Root CA for a specific SSL certificate configured for a domain, it will report this anomaly as potential symptom of an ongoing man-in-the-middle attack, and it allows users to block the connection.
+Combining these two options give the user a high degree of control over the mitigations available on a system and how they get used. - The Certificate Trust feature allows to configure a set of pinning rules to validate digitally signed certificates (SSL certificates) while browsing.
+These rules are designed to bind specific domains' SSL certificates with the corresponding Root Certificate Authority (Root CA) that issued the certificate.
+When EMET detects the variation of the issuing Root CA for a specific SSL certificate configured for a domain, it will report this anomaly as potential symptom of an ongoing man-in-the-middle attack.

 EMET mitigation module does not run as a service, or attaches to an application like a debugger.
 Instead, behind the scenes, in order to enable mitigations for applications, EMET is leveraging an infrastructure in Windows called the Application Compatibility Framework.
-A high-level overview of this infrastructure and the toolkit that accompanies it can be found in this blog post.
+A high-level overview of this infrastructure and the toolkit that accompanies it can be found in this blog post1.